stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 * [Yes Virginia, they all want to bang you - Ladder Theory](http://www.laddertheory.com/yesvirginia.htm) (NOT an endorsement)

 Beware - places dominated by frustrated, cynical men are rarely good places for healthy growth.
 While these 3 points are essentially correct, the conclusions are harmful.
 If you are interested in women only for sex, I guarantee that you will have a shallow and unfulfilling life.
+Vide [The Infernal Inner Lives of Incels](https://www.playboy.com/read/the-infernal-inner-lives-of-incels-1).

 The traditional ways to deal with that is to say that (hetero)men and women cannot be friends.
 What’s the problem with having friends you find attractive?
 (Hint: no, you don’t need to hit on everyone you find attractive.)